 Little Devils Stairs Trail

-This hike is a loop, but I can’t stress enough the need to start at the physical marker for Little Devils Stairs (as opposed to the Keyser Run Fire Road).
+This hike is a loop, but I can’t stress enough the need to start at the Little Devils Stairs Trailhead (as opposed to the Keyser Run Fire Road).

 So, counter-clockwise, starting on the Little Devils Stairs Trail.
 You will thank me because doing this hike in reverse would not be nearly as enjoyable.

 The forest is quite dense, so no need for sunglasses.
-I didn’t see much of the sun, but did enjoy the water views all along the trail.
+I didn’t see much of the sun, but did enjoy the water views and natural beauty all along the trail.

 I started to count the water crossings on this trail, but I quit after a half-dozen.
-Many require well-placed steps on rocks to cross the stream.
+Many require well-placed steps on rocks at the creek crossings.

-The first two miles of this hike are largely a steady incline, though I will say that the second mile was most challenging thanks to fairly steep rock scrambles.
+The first two miles of this hike are a steady incline, though the second mile was most challenging thanks to fairly steep rock scrambles.
 It was a great workout.

 The first mile took me 25 minutes, but the second mile took me nearly 50 minutes.
 In some spots, I had to grab onto tree roots to help pull me up onto the boulders.

 The waterfall views along Keyser Run are spectacular.
-You’re constantly looking at rushing water plunging into a gorge as you climb the hiking trail.
+You’re constantly looking at rushing water plunging into an impressive gorge as you climb the hiking trail.

 Near the top, you’re treated to a trio of small flowing waterfalls.
 Between the falls views and rock scrambles, you’ll quickly realize counter-clockwise is the way to go.

 At the top of the gorge, the trail levels off and you will reach the fire road.
-From here, you may not know what to do since it’s essentially a four-way stop.
+From here, you may not know what to do since it’s a fourway junction.

 Worse, there is no cell service (at least not with AT&T) so you cannot re-visit maps or trail descriptions to help guide you in the right direction.